 As Morrissey returned to an emphasis on albums from Kill Uncle onward, material only released on singles became less voluminous.
 Even so, noteworthy music was hidden away on obscure releases, and even several non-L P singles, increasingly a rarity in the trade, were released: namely, ‘My Love Life’, ‘Pregnant for the Last Time’, ‘Interlude’, ‘Boxers’, and ‘Sunny’.
 ‘Pregnant’ and ‘Interlude’ have not been placed on any of the singles compilations, instead were featured on Suedehead: The Best of Morrissey .
 The other three tracks are all on either World or Burglary; ‘Boxers’ is on both, because?—maybe Morrissey hoped for a related "tacky badge."
 The six B-side tracks included on the three singles drawn from Maladjusted offer no highlights.
 When Morrissey revised the album in 2009, he removed two tracks and added all six of these B sides.
 Apparently in an effort to make it both awful and interminable.

 Thankfully, Morrissey's return to the studio in the Aughts was more fruitful.
-Many of the Sanctuary B-sides are found on Swords.
+The Sanctuary B-sides, both those included on Swords and not, offer a pleasant alternate view of those years, characterized most of all by shameless promotion and Las Vegas-style concerts.
 While one of the three Sanctuary albums is Morrissey's late classic, Ringleader of the Tormentors , the other two, You Are the Quarry and Years of Refusal, when compared to these B-side tracks are no better or worse.
 In fact, given the relative eclectism of the material on Swords, a clear argument can be made that it ranks higher than those two studio albums.

 –Justin J Kaw, February 2021